rockettheme/docs/Docs/grav/themes/supra/atom_fullpage.md

 ---
 title: Supra: Full Page Scroll Atom
-description: Your Guide to Using the Supra Template for Joomla
+description: Your Guide to Using the Supra Template for Grav
 breadcrumb: /grav:Grav/!themes:Themes/supra:Supra

 ---